fabulous-dev/Fabulous/docs/testing.md

     actualCmdMessages |> should equal expectedCmdMessages
 ```

-#### Testing `Cmd`s that might not return a value (`Cmd.ofMsgOption`, `Cmd.ofAsyncMsgOption`, etc.)

-TBD
+`executeUntil` is the same, except you can specify a timeout (in milliseconds).

 ### Testing view

 Views in Fabulous are testable as well, which makes it a clear advantage over more classic OOP frameworks (like C#/MVVM).
-The `view` function returns a `ViewElement` value (which is a glorified dictionary of attribute-value pairs).
+The `view` function returns a `ViewElement` value (which is a dictionary of attribute-value pairs).
 So we can check against that dictionary if we find the property we want, with the value we want.

 Unfortunately when creating a control through `View.XXX`, we lose the control's type and access to its properties.
 Fabulous creates a `ViewElement` which encapsulates all those data.

-In order to allow testing in a safe way, Fabulous provides type-safe helpers for every controls from `Xamarin.Forms.Core`.
+In order to test in a safe way, Fabulous provides type-safe helpers for every controls from `Xamarin.Forms.Core`.
 You can find them in the `Fabulous.DynamicViews` namespace.
 They are each named after the control they represent.

 Example: `StackLayoutViewer` will let you access the properties of a `StackLayout`.